pndurette/gTTS/docs/tokenizer.rst

 -----------

 Pre-processor:
     Function that takes text and returns text.
-Its goal is to modify text (for example correcting pronounciation), and/or to prepare text for proper tokenization (for example enuring spacing after certain characters).
+Its goal is to modify text (for example correcting pronounciation), and/or to prepare text for proper tokenization (for example ensuring spacing after certain characters).

 Tokenizer:
     Function that takes text and returns it split into a list of `tokens` (strings).